Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 Palace Royale is not only beautiful, but it’s also home to the largest collection of 17th and 18th-century buildings in all of North America.

-You’ll also get to see the outline of Samuel de Champlain’s home - well one of them!
+During your time here, you'll get to see the outline of Samuel de Champlain’s home too - well one of them!

 This 2-hour guided tour of Quebec City will take you to Palace Royale, and plenty of other awesome sights.